-On November 18, 2015, CTP filed an updated status report advising me that "Respondent ha[d] not complied with CTP's Request for Production of Documents as required in the Order."
-On November 18, 2015, CTP also filed a motion to impose sanctions that asked me to strike the Respondent's answer and issue a default judgment in this case.
-In a November 19, 2015 letter, issued at my direction, Respondent was granted until December 7, 2015 to file a response to CTP's motion to impose sanctions.
-The
+On December 24, 2015, CTP filed an updated status report advising me that Respondent had not complied with my December 2, 2015 Order.
+On December 24, 2015, CTP also filed a motion to impose sanctions that asked me to strike the Respondent's answer and issue a default judgment in this case.
+The time for Respondent to respond to CTP's motion to impose sanctions has passed, and Respondent did not file a response.